netromdk/threadpool/README.md

 * voidpool - Tests a simple pool with no results.
 * sum - Asynchronally sums all numbers of a vector.
 * funcpool - Tests a simple pool with lvalue funcs.
+* callback - Tests non-blocking process() with a callback.

 Usage
 =====